Frequently Asked Questions

 Auto-Optimized Smart Placements first tries to show a user things that have most interested them first, but if we can’t identify the specific person, we’ll present items from your article, so that each article has a nifty, customized experience, showing items relevant to your content (English-language only).
 If Smart Placements isn’t sure about the topic, or if you’ve written about a potentially sad or negative experience (about an accident that caused recalls for a particular item, for instance), we’ll show the default keywords you put in the banner, in this case “Plush Baby Toys.”

 What will show up in the banner?

 The Smart Placements banner will show the results of doing a search on eBay with the Search Term and Category you choose when configuring the banner.
 If you choose to auto-optimize, it will instead display listings based on the items the user has purchased, bid on, or added to their watch list.
+If we don’t identify a particular eBay user, the banner populates with items based on keywords our crawler found in your content.
 It will organize the results into a banner using the size, font, and item title color choices you make when configuring the banner.

 In what order are the items listed in the banner?
 Can I customize it?